spcourse/python/en/file-io/10 file-io.md

     f = open('some_file.txt', 'r')

-`open()` returns a file object, and is most commonly used with two arguments: `open(filename, mode)`.
+`open()` returns a file object (in this case, we name it `f`), and is most commonly used with two arguments: `open(filename, mode)`.
 The first argument is a string containing the path to the file (including the filename).
 The second argument, `mode`, is another string containing a few characters describing what you will do with the file. `mode` can be `'r'` when the file will only be read, `'w'` for only writing (an existing file with the same name will be overwritten).
 It is also possible to open a file for both reading and writing with `'rw'`.

 > Normally, files are opened in text mode, that means, you read and write strings from and to the file.
 Adding `'b'` to the `mode` opens the file in binary mode: now the data is read and written in the form of bytes objects.
 This mode should be used for all files that don’t contain text.
 It is also possible to open the file for appending (writing) at the end of the file: `'a'`.